WanZhonghua/WanZhonghua.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone, my name is Wan Zhonghua from HuaiNan, Anhui province.
 I am currently pursuing a PhD in Computer Science and Technology at the School of Computer Science and Engineering, Nanjing University of Science and Technology.
-I come from the [NIMG](https://nimgroup.github.io/) Laboratory of PcaLab, and my supervisor is Professor [Wu Ye](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=SG7cRR85xcz7VM6iBAQKcg==&yxsh=z70ppxVSQAs=&zydm=SwsWR9zpmmw=).
+I come from the [NIMG](https://nimgroup.github.io/) of PcaLab, and my supervisor is Professor [Ye Wu](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=SG7cRR85xcz7VM6iBAQKcg==&yxsh=z70ppxVSQAs=&zydm=SwsWR9zpmmw=).
 My research focuses on artificial intelligence technology in the field of healthcare.

 Education